DakaraProject/dakara-server/README.md

 #### System requirements

-* Python3, to make everything up and running;
+* Python3, to make everything up and running (supported versions: 3.5 and 3.6);
 * [ffmpeg](https://www.ffmpeg.org/), to extract lyrics and extract metadata from files (preferred way);
 * [MediaInfo](https://mediaarea.net/fr/MediaInfo/), to extract metadata from files (slower, alternative way, may not work on Windows).